k9w/instructions/webservers/httpdOpenBSD.md

 }
 ```

-Serve on local loopback IP address `127.0.0.1`, listen on port 80, and
+Listen only on local loopback IP address `127.0.0.1` on http port 80
-set the root folder to `/` in the www chroot, which is `/var/www`.
+with folder `/` in the www chroot, which is `/var/www`.

 ```
 server 127.0.0.1 {